sophon-org/sophon-account-sso/README.md

 ### Installation

-To integrate the Sophon wallet with [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) support in your project:
+To integrate the Sophon Account with [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) support in your project:

 ```bash
 # Using npm